bkoelman/CSharpGuidelinesAnalyzer/docs/Configuration.md

 dotnet_diagnostic.av1130.severity = suggestion
 ```

+> Note: A [bug](https://youtrack.jetbrains.com/issue/RIDER-53508) in JetBrains Rider prevents reading these settings from .editorconfig.
+If you're using Rider, use the legacy format instead (see below).

 # Legacy configuration support

-Note: The method described here still exists for compatibility with earlier versions (editorconfig takes precedence), but will be removed in a future version.
+Note: The method described here still exists for compatibility with earlier versions (editorconfig takes precedence), but will likely be removed in a future version.

 The behavior of rules can be customized by adding a file named `CSharpGuidelinesAnalyzer.config` to your C# project with the following structure: